dwayne/elm-random-quote-machine/tutorial/step-03.md

 The `elm.json` file tracks dependencies and other metadata for your app.

-The `src` directory is where you place all the Elm files comprising your app.
+The `src` directory is where you'll place all the Elm files comprising your app.
 In this case you'll need one file, `src/Main.elm`.

 **N.B.** *You can read https://elm-lang.org/0.19.0/init to learn more about